zsk612/tp/docs/UserGuide.md

 	 _________________________________________________________________________________________________
 	 You have cleared all diet sessions!
 	 _________________________________________________________________________________________________
 ```

 ### 3.3.7. <a id="diet-search">Searching for Past Diet Sessions: `search`</a>
-Searches for specified range of diet sessions with identifiers like start date, end date and tags.
+Searches for specified range of diet sessions with identifiers such as start date, end date and tags.

 __Format:__ `search </s [START DATE]> </e [END DATE]> </t [TAG]>`